Seiten

 How much does the H-1B registration cost?

 Before online registration can be completed, an H-1B registration fee per beneficiary or per registration must be paid.
-From this US Fiscal Year (FY) 2026, i.e. for all H-1B registrations in March 2025, the fee will increase to 215 $ per application based on the fee adjustment.
+The fee is currently 215 $ per registered person.

 The H-1B Electronic Registration Fee is non-refundable.